lulav/LRS_Documentation/blog/2023-09-11-lunar_hopper/index.md

 ```bash
 citros run -n 'Lunar_hopper' -m 'cloud test run' -r
 ```
 Select the launch file (should be the only one here) by pressing ```Enter``` button.
-Now the simulation is running in the Citros server, and it will upload results to the Citros database automaticly.
+Now the simulation is running in the CITROS server, and it will upload results to the CITROS database automaticly.

-### Citros Web usage and data analysis 🌌
+### CITROS Web usage and data analysis 🌌
 TODO
 ## Extras
 ### FoxGlove examples